PKRoma/miranda/miranda/plugins/tabsrmm/docs/readme.txt

 * "Mad" for the madmod patch which added a number of new features to the plugin.

+* Joergen Persson for the original MUC ("multiuser chat") module for Miranda IM.
+Large parts of tabSRMM's multiuser chat integration are based on his code.

 ------------
 License: GPL
 ------------